The Best Dog Toothpaste (Review) in 2020

-Now, let’s have a look at some of the ingredients which are commonly found in a dog toothpaste.
-You should familiarize yourself with these.
+Now, let’s have a look at some of the ingredients that are commonly found in a dog toothpaste.
 Remember, it is important to scrutinize anything which is going into your dog’s body.
-Many contain special enzymes which work to reduce bacteria build-up.
+Many toothpastes contain special enzymes which work to reduce bacteria build-up.
 Some contain silica, which is designed to remove plaque and tartar gently.
 Others have emulsifiers to help prevent tartar build-up.
-And often they will contain some kind of flavorings to make them more palatable to dogs.
+And often, pet toothpastes will contain some kind of flavorings to make them more palatable.

 Additional ingredients which are commonly found in dog toothpaste includes tea tree oil and propylene gel.
 If you are unsure of whether a particular ingredient is okay or not, you should consult with your dog’s vet for more information.
 You want to avoid anything which is too abrasive or toothpaste with artificial sweeteners which can upset your dog’s stomach.
 If you are unsure how they will react to a particular brand, buy the smallest tube available to test out their reaction.

 While all dog toothpastes featured on our list are excellent formulas, our number one pick is the Virbac CET toothpaste.
 Created by a brand with more than 30 years of experience, it contains no foaming agents or fluoride, so you don’t have to worry about your dog swallowing it.
 The abrasive action of the paste removes plaque and controls the formation of tartar, which is exactly what you want in a quality toothpaste.
 As a bonus, it comes with a pleasant vanilla-mint flavor, so it's palatable and will freshen up your pup's breath!